Formal category theory in augmented virtual double categories: Pointwise Kan extension in terms of pointwise weak Kan extension

 The cell $\eta$ defines $l$ as the pointwise left Kan extension of $d$ along $j$ in the $2$"/category $V(\K)$ (\augexref{1.5}), in the sense of Section 4 of \cite{Street74b}, precisely if its factorisation $\eta'$ is pointwise left Kan in $\K$ (\defref{pointwise left Kan extension}). \end{proposition} Street's notion of pointwise Kan extension in a $2$-category uses the well known notion of \emph{comma object}; see e.g.\ Section~1 of \cite{Street74b}.
 Instead of recalling the definition of comma object we record the following straightforward lemma, which relates it to that of tabulation. \begin{lemma} Consider morphisms $\map fAC$ and $\map gBC$ in an augmented virtual double category $\K$.
 If both the cartesian cell and the tabulation below exist then their composite defines $\tab{C(f, g)}$ as the comma object $f \slash g$ of $f$ and $g$ in $V(\K)$.

-\end{lemma} \begin{proof}[Proof of \propref{pointwise left Kan extensions along companions}] First notice that the assumptions imply that $\K$ has left nullary"/cocartesian paths of $(0,1)$"/ary cells by \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells}, so that \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} applies.
+\end{lemma} \begin{proof}[of \propref{pointwise left Kan extensions along companions}] First notice that the assumptions imply that $\K$ has left nullary"/cocartesian paths of $(0,1)$"/ary cells by \cororef{cocartesian tabulations imply cocartesian paths of (0,1)-ary cells}, so that \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} applies.
 Moreover notice that all restrictions $B(j, f)$, where $\map fCB$, exist in $\K$ as the restrictions $j_*(\id, f)$ (compare \auglemref{5.11}).
 Next consider composites $\zeta$ as on the left below, where $\map fCB$ varies, $\cart \of \pi$ defines the comma object $j \slash f$ as in the previous lemma, and $\eta = \eta' \of \cocart$.
-In each $\zeta$ the composite $\cell{\cocart \hc \cart}{B(j, f)}{j_*}$ is cartesian: using the pasting lemma for cartesian cells (\auglemref{4.15}) this follows from the fact that composing it with the cartesian cell defining $j_*$, that corresponds to $\cocart$ (\auglemref{5.4}), results in the cartesian cell defining $B(j, f)$.
+In each $\zeta$ the composite $\cell{\cocart \hc \cart}{B(j, f)}{j_*}$ is cartesian: using the pasting lemma for cartesian cells (\lemref{pasting lemma for cartesian cells}) this follows from the fact that composing it with the cartesian cell defining $j_*$, that corresponds to $\cocart$ (\lemref{companion identities lemma}), results in the cartesian cell defining $B(j, f)$.

 It follows that the top assignment in the commutative diagram on the right above, between collections of cells in $\K$ as shown, is a bijection, for every $f$, precisely if $\eta'$ is pointwise weakly left Kan in $\K$.
 By \thmref{pointwise Kan extensions in terms of pointwise weak Kan extensions} the latter is equivalent to $\eta'$ being pointwise left Kan.
 Because the cell $\pi$ is weakly nullary"/cocartesian the assignment on the right is a bijection, and we conclude that $\eta'$ is pointwise left Kan precisely if the bottom assignment is a bijection, for every $f$.
 Since $\cart \of \pi$ defines the comma object $j \slash f$ the latter, by definition, precisely means that $\eta$ exhibits $l$ as the pointwise left Kan extension in the $2$"/category $V(\K)$, which completes the proof. \end{proof}